-The Great Storm of 1987 was for the majority of people a complete surprise.
-At its peak it raged continuously for three to four hours, reached gusts of 110mph, caused the tragic death of 18 people and uprooted a staggering 15-million trees.
+The Great Storm of 1987, at its peak, raged continuously for three to four hours, reached gusts of 110mph, caused the tragic death of 18 people and uprooted a staggering 15-million trees.

-Many woodlands in the south east lost 95% of their trees – this loss was exacerbated by wet soils prior to the storm; trees were literally torn up by the roots and flung onto the ground.
+Many woodlands in the south-east lost 95% of their trees; this loss was exacerbated by wet soils prior to the storm and trees were literally torn up by the roots and flung onto the ground.
 The effect was catastrophic and fundamentally altered the affected landscapes, with the repercussions still being seen today.

 Initial reactions in many instances saw land managers diving in with chainsaws and diggers in an effort to remove the fallen trees, but this approach often led to further destruction and devastation through compaction of the sodden soils, resulting in erosion and degraded conditions, and the loss of what could have been ecologically valuable deadwood habitat.
 The removal of trees also took away the potential for natural regeneration, which could have been achieved if they had been left in situ.

 As the woodland canopies were opened up, species of fauna such as birds of prey were able to benefit due to their quarry being made more accessible.

 The storm led to changes in management in terms of the age of trees being planted.
 Previously, many woodlands and forests were comprised of trees of a similar age, decreasing their resilience and sustainability; nowadays, a mixture of ages is promoted, in addition to the inclusion of shelter-belts, which are used as buffers to disperse and filter storm activity.
 It has also led to the reintroduction of more suitable broadleaved native species being planted, such as oak and maple, rather than shallow rooted pines and firs.